+As advancements in technology are more frequently made, the IT field is constantly expanding.
 Students have the opportunity to gain the most up-to-date knowledge through both classroom instruction and hands-on experience.
 During lab time they will have numerous projects to sharpen their IT abilities, such as disassembling and reassembling computers to learn the internal components, how they connect with cabling, and how they are installed.
 All the skills learned throughout this course will provide students with insight into various areas of the IT field as well as potential post-secondary job options available within the industry.

-- Computer Hardware Engineer
+- · Computer Hardware Engineer

-- Computer System Analyst
+- · Computer System Analyst

 - · Database Administrator

 - · Field Service Technician

-- Ability to work both independently and in a group. - Ability to engage in labs and critical thinking. - Ability to acquire working knowledge of computer systems and desktop support.
+- · Ability to work both independently and in a group. - Engage in labs and critical thinking. - Ability to acquire working knowledge of computer systems and desktop support.